Subsurface Detection

 Initial Consultation

 We discuss your project objectives, site location and size, existing knowledge of the area, and what you're hoping to find or rule out.
-This determines whether LiDAR, high-resolution photogrammetric DTM, multispectral analysis, or a combination is most appropriate.
+This determines whether multispectral cropmark analysis, bare-soil reflectance imaging, photogrammetric DTM, or a combination is most appropriate.
 This step is required — subsurface detection is not a commodity service.

 2